turbot/steampipe-plugin-twitter/docs/tables/twitter_tweet.md

 # Table: twitter_tweet

-Get information about a any public tweet.
+Get information about a public tweet.

 To query lists of tweets see [twitter_search_recent](../twitter_search_recent) or